IsaacSchemm/webrtc-permissions-ui-toggle/README.md

 * If toggling the override is configured to trigger a standard notification (the default), and you have windows open that were launched from JavaScript, the notification may appear outside of the top edge of the monitor.
-* If toggling the override is configured to trigger a modal dialog, and you have multiple windows open, multiple notification dialogs will be displayed.
-* If the override is on, closing SeaMonkey with File > Exit or Ctrl+Q may not turn it off.

 Notes
 -----